NexZhu/helm-charts-saltstack/README.md

-# salt-master: A chart for installing Salt Master using helm
+# helm-salt-master: A chart for installing Salt Master using helm

 Salt Master Docker iamge used: `saltstack/salt:3002.5`